RavoPL/arcade-terminal/README.md

 Arcade Terminal is based on the classic game of Snake, which originated in 1976 in the arcade game *'Blockade'*.

+The player uses his arrow keys to move the titular Snake around the board.

+If the Snake finds an apple, it eats it and grows larger by one segment.

+The game ends when the Snake collides with the edge of the terminal screen or with its own tail.

+The goal of the game is to make the Snake as large as possible before that happens.

 ## Features

 ## Data Model